Parents With Confidence

 • All humans grow and thrive better in the long-term when they are made to feel better/empowered/supported not made to feel worse

-• According to science we now know undoubtedly ADHD symptoms are real manifestations of differences in brain structure (smaller subcortical volume), function (decreased blood flow in the frontal lobe) and chemistry (less dopamine) and are NOT behavioral/intentional/malicious (see resource page for more info linked at bottom)
+• According to science we now know undoubtedly ADHD symptoms are real manifestations of differences in brain structure (smaller subcortical volume), function (decreased blood flow in the frontal lobe) and chemistry (less dopamine) and are NOT behavioral/intentional/malicious (see resource page for more info linked at the bottom)

 • A child’s challenging behaviors communicate a need for more support in that particular area